spinning-fantasies/3615radio/README.md

 }
 ```

-3. Right click > Save all messages in a file then tidy up the file
+3. Right click > Save all messages in a file
+5. Tidy up the file

-4. Save as "playlist.m3u"
+6. Save as "playlist.m3u"
+7. Et voilà